rust-lang/blog.rust-lang.org/_posts/2016-05-16-rust-at-one-year.md

 [ff]: https://telemetry.mozilla.org/new-pipeline/dist.html#!cumulative=0&end_date=2016-04-07&keys=__none__!__none__!__none__&max_channel_version=release%252F45&measure=MEDIA_RUST_MP4PARSE_SUCCESS&min_channel_version=null&product=Firefox&sanitize=1&sort_keys=submissions&start_date=2016-03-03&table=0&trim=1&use_submission_date=0
 [groundwork for Rust integration]: http://wiki.mozilla.org/Oxidation

-In both of these cases, the people involved were hardened C++ devs who knew its downsides&mdash;and Rust's upsides&mdash;in their bones.
-But there's another kind of story we [hear a lot] from smaller shops putting Rust into production: that they would never dream of shipping C++ code, but that Rust provides the leverage to go head-to-head with larger organizations that *do* use C++, giving them competitive performance and much greater agility.
+In both of these cases, the people involved were coming from the C++ world already.
+But there's another kind of story we [hear a lot] from smaller shops putting Rust into production: that traditional systems languages like C++ felt out of reach for their team, but that Rust gives many of the same benefits while being more approachable.
 Rust helps you punch above your weight.

 [hear a lot]: http://confreaks.tv/videos/rustcamp2015-using-rust-from-c-or-any-language